Smart Optimistic Rollups#

 Because of concurrent commitments, a rollup is generally related to a commitment tree where branches correspond to different claims about the rollup state.

 The Layer 1 PVM then determines whether these proofs are valid.
-There are only two possible outcomes: either one of the stakers, that we dub S in the sequel, has provided a valid proof, then S wins the game, and is rewarded with half of the opponent’s deposit (the other half being burnt); or, both stakers have provided an invalid proof and they both lose their deposit.
+There are only two possible outcomes: either one of the committers, that we dub C in the sequel, has provided a valid proof, then C wins the game, and is rewarded with half of the opponent’s deposit (the other half being burnt); or, both committers have provided an invalid proof and they both lose their deposit.
 In the end, at most one stake will be kept in the commitment tree.
-When a commitment has no more stake on it (because all stakers have lost the related refutation games), it is removed from the tree.
+When a commitment has no more stake on it (because all committers have lost the related refutation games), it is removed from the tree.
 An honest player H must therefore play as many refutation games as there are stakes on the commitments in conflict with H’s own commitment.

 Finally, notice that each player is subject to a timer similar to a chess clock, allowing each player to play only up to one week: after this time is elapsed, a player can be dismissed by any Layer 1 user playing a timeout operation.
 Thus, the refutation game played by the two players can last at most 2 weeks.